ClobberCreations/treatment_pathway_exploration/README.md

 -   [documentation](./documentation)

-A series of R notebooks which guide you through all of the analysis of the project from tranforming the event log into patient trajectories to stratifying patient characteristics by cluster.
+A series of R notebooks which guide you through all of the analysis of the project from transforming the event log into patient trajectories to stratifying patient characteristics by cluster.

 -   [models](./models)